 Diabetes is a condition where the body cannot make or respond properly to the hormone insulin.

 According to the American Diabetes Association, nearly 30 million children and adults in the United States have diabetes, and 8 million of them do not know that they have the disease.
 Many people think that diabetes is a condition that affects only older people, but in 2012, there were 1.7 million new cases of diabetes found in people 20 or older.
-Diabetes is a major risk factor for heart disease—in fact, two-thirds of people with diabetes die of some form of heart or blood vessel disease.
+Diabetes is a major risk factor for heart disease—in fact, two-thirds of people with the disease die of some form of heart or blood vessel disease.

 What is diabetes?

-Diabetes is a condition where the body cannot make or respond properly to the hormone insulin.
+It’s is a condition where the body cannot make or respond properly to the hormone insulin.
 Your body needs insulin to change glucose (“blood sugar”) into energy.
 With diabetes, your body cannot properly use the energy from the food you eat.
 When this energy transfer breaks down, the cells are damaged.
 Since the cells cannot take in glucose, the amount of glucose in your blood increases.
 Too much glucose in the blood is called “high blood sugar” or diabetes.

-Who can get diabetes?
+Who can get this disease?

 Currently, there are 86 million people in the United States who have prediabetes.
 Prediabetes is a condition in which blood sugar levels are higher than normal but not high enough to be full-blown diabetes.
 The American Diabetes Association now recommends that obese people over the age of 45 be screened for prediabetes.
-Obese people younger than 45 should be screened if they have other risk factors for diabetes.
+Obese people younger than 45 should be screened if they have other risk factors for high blood sugar.
 Most people with prediabetes develop type 2 diabetes within 10 years.

 What are the risks?